Convoy SC 118: 4 February

-A careless merchant seaman of convoy SC 118 fired a pyrotechnic snowflake projector aboard the Norwegian freighter SS Vannik in the pre-dawn darkness of 4 February. observed the snowflake display, reported sighting the convoy, and was promptly sunk by Beverly and Vimy after Bibb and Toward triangulated the submarine's location from the sighting report, using high-frequency radio direction-finder (HF/DF or Huff-Duff).
+A careless merchant seaman of Convoy SC 118 fired a pyrotechnic snowflake projector aboard the Norwegian cargo ship Vannik in the pre-dawn darkness of 4 February. observed the snowflake display, reported the convoy and was promptly sunk by Beverley and Vimy after Bibb and Toward triangulated the submarine's location from the sighting report, using high-frequency radio direction-finding (HF/DF or Huff-Duff).
 The destroyers rescued 44 of the submarine's crew.
-The Polish freighter Zagloba was torpedoed on the unprotected side of the convoy by and torpedoed the straggling American freighter West Portal.
+The Polish merchant ship Zagloba was torpedoed on the unprotected side of the convoy by and torpedoed the straggling US merchantman West Portal.